 The following sequence and policies are applicable to all levels and fields of licensure:

-1. Admission to courses requiring field experience ("Gate One").
+1. Admission to courses requiring field experience ("Transition One").

 a.
 Meet minimum JBU admission requirements for ACT/SAT scores.
 (ACT = 20, SAT = 900)